polterguy/polterguy.github.io/documentation/magic.data.common/index.md

 This slot allows you to update one or more records, in a specified **[table]**.
 Just like create, it requires one mandatory argument, being **[values]**, implying columns/values you wish to update.
-This slot also takes an optional **[where]** argument, which is described further down on this page.
+This slot also takes an optional **[where]** argument, which is described further down in this document.
 Its simplest version can be imagined such as follows.

 ```